- Campus Life

 - About Us

 Internships- These are temporary, off-campus positions established with the goal of providing a career building experience.
 Internships may be part-time during the fall and spring semesters, or full time during the summer.
 Examples are shadowing a physician; leading educational programs at a nature center or zoo; working in a clinical, pharmaceutical or industrial laboratory; and working for the UW-Extension to complete a survey for exotic insects.
 Students can earn elective credit for their internship by enrolling in BIOS 494.
 From time to time Biological Sciences receive internship opportunity notices in the department.
-You can find recent notices here.
 The Career Center has a web resource to help you find an internship.

 Volunteer projects- The goal of these is service to the community.
 They are a way for you to use your skills to benefit others.
 When organized as a club activity, they can be a lot of fun as well.
 The Career Center can help you get started.